 Cell phones and the like must be turned off.
 If you forget and it goes off, please muffle it accordingly.
 Wait until the end of class to check messages (and please refrain from texting under the desk, etc).
-If you must use a laptop because you have a learning or other disability, please let me know and also bring me a signed note from the Disability Resource Center; otherwise, laptops are to be shut off and kept closed in this class unless we are using them for a specific assignment, such as accessing the online course reader.
-Since there is an online course reader this semester, of course this can be accessed via laptop or smartphone for discussion times.
+If you must use a laptop because you have a learning or other disability, please let me know and also bring me a signed note from the Disability Resource Center; otherwise, laptops are to be shut off and kept closed in this class unless we are using them for a specific assignment.

-Coffee, tea, water, etc. may be consumed in class, quietly, but no food.
+Coffee, tea, water, etc. may be consumed in class, quietly.